 I’ve found the best way to tackle this job is with as much simplicity as possible.

 2. Try to park near the same spot each time.
 That way you’ll always know where your car is!
+Brain fog anyone?!
 And if possible park near a cart corral so it’s easy to drop it off when you’re done.

 3. Pick a day that isn’t as crowded.
 Tuesdays and Wednesdays are better in my area.
-If you’re not sure what days are less crowded you can always ask an employee that’s stocking shelves.
+If you’re not sure what days are less crowded you can always ask an employee.

 7. Use a list that places the items in order according to the aisles at your store.
 HERE’S THE FREEBIE!!
-I’ve attached this Excel spread sheet that I use – just download and print.
-Most grocery stores arrange their aisles in a pretty similar fashion but you should easily be able to rearrange this one to match your store exactly.
-Also change the items listed to fit the needs of your own family.
-Also there’s space next to the item where you have room to write if it’s on sale, you have an electronic store coupon, or a paper coupon.
+I’ve attached this Excel spreadsheet that I use – just download and print.
+Most grocery stores arrange their aisles in a pretty similar fashion but you can easily rearrange this one to match your store exactly.
+Also, change the items listed to fit the needs of your own family.
+There’s space next to the item so you have room to write if it’s on sale, you have an electronic store coupon, or a paper coupon.

 10. If you do get sick and just can’t continue don’t beat yourself up.
 If you see an employee, let them know that you’re sick and have to leave.
 They’d rather be notified so they can put away the frozen food instead of happening upon a full cart with thawed items that now need trashed.